deenamanick/Fullstack-course/Backend-bootcamp.md

 - Try logging in with the wrong password.
 - Create two users and confirm each user sees only their own tasks.

-## Industry Recognized Pattern: MVC & Layered Architecture
+## Industry Recognized Patterns: MVC & Modern Edge Architectures

 In this bootcamp, we wrote all our code inside one file (`server.js`).
 This is great for learning!
 However, if you work at a real company, putting thousands of lines of code in one file becomes impossible to manage.

-The **Industry Recognized Pattern** for organizing backend applications is called **MVC (Model-View-Controller)** or **Layered Architecture**.
+As you advance, you will encounter two major architectural patterns in the industry:

+### 1. Traditional MVC (Model-View-Controller) / Layered Architecture
-Instead of one giant file, the industry standard is to split the code into specific folders based on their exact job:
+For standard Node.js applications, the industry standard is to split the code into specific folders based on their exact job:

 ```text
 📁 my-app/